(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-In a healthy dog with a normally-functioning immune system, there is a balanced level of normal flora in the body - i.e. a good balance of the "friendly bacteria" and a slight layer of naturally-occuring yeast.
+In a healthy dog with a normally-functioning immune system, there is a balanced level of normal flora in the body.
+That is, there is a good balance of the "friendly bacteria" and a slight layer of naturally-occuring yeast.

-Yeast overgrowth, however, occurs when a dog's immune system is out of sync.
+The problem is, when a dog's immune system is out of sync, yeast overgrowth occurs.
 This can be due to either an under-active immune system, or an over-active immune system.

-Candida is an opportunistic pathogen and the yeast tends to take advantage of a dog with a weak, under-active immune system because the system is unable to control and kill off the yeast.
+All pathogens, including Candida, are opportunistic.
+They tend to take advantage of a dog with a weak, under-active immune system because the system is unable to control and kill off the pathogen.

-A dog with an over-active immune system (e.g. a dog prone to allergies), on the other hand, is also prone to yeast overgrowth, mainly because such dogs are often given steroids to suppress their over-active immune system.
+But why is a dog with an over-active immune system also prone to yeast overgrowth?
+The answer lies in the treatment of the over-active immune system.
+Dogs are often given steroids to suppress their over-active immune system.
 In the long run, this will weaken the immune system to a point where it no longer can keep the opportunistic yeast in check.

 One distinct sign of dogs having a yeast infection is they give out a "musty, moldy-bread" smell.

-Another sign of dog yeast infections is intense itching, causing the dog to constantly scratch, chew, lick, and bite the skin.
+Another sign is intense itching, causing the dog to constantly scratch, chew, lick, and bite the skin.
 The dog may also scoot on the floor.

 Other signs of dog yeast infections look very much like skin irritations and allergies, with symptoms such as:

-Dog yeast infections may also manifest themselves as:
+Systemic yeast infections in dogs may also manifest themselves as:

-With so many symptoms mimicking so many different dog diseases, you can imagine that sometimes even veterinarians may misdiagnose a case of dog yeast infection as something else - very often, the secondary disease caused by the yeast infection (e.g. urinary infection) will be diagnosed, but the root cause (i.e. the yeast infection) will not.
-As such, localized treatment is given to cure the secondary disease (in this case, urinary infection) without addressing the underlying root cause.
+With so many symptoms mimicking so many different dog diseases, you can imagine that sometimes even veterinarians may misdiagnose a case of dog yeast infection as something else!

 If your dog unfortunately suffers from recurring infections (be it skin, ear, or others) or has allergies (skin or food) that do not seem to go away, candida may be the culprit.

-There are many possibilities that can result in an over-abundance of candida albicans.
+There are many possibilities that can result in yeast overgrowth.
 The most common causes are listed below:

 Your vet can determine whether your dog has yeast by either cytology (looking at a skin swap under the microscope) or by culture.